raito-io/cli-plugin-databricks/README.md

 1. The Raito CLI to be correctly installed.
 You can check out our [documentation](http://docs.raito.io/docs/cli/installation) for help on this.
 2. A Raito Cloud account to synchronize your Databricks account with.
 If you don't have this yet, visit our webpage at (https://raito.io) and request a trial account.
 3. An admin user on your databricks account with admin access on all workspaces
+4. Within the databricks account and all workspaces, Unity Catalog should be enabled

 [//]: # (A full example on how to start using Raito Cloud with Databricks can be found as a [guide in our documentation]&#40;http://docs.raito.io/docs/guide/cloud&#41;.)